nicbell/EmVeeAye/readme.md

 Action. `(state, action) -> new state`.

-The reducer function is responsible for updating the state of the application, based on the Action produce by handling the Intent that was triggered by the user.
+The reducer function is responsible for updating the state of the application, based on the Action produced by handling the Intent that was triggered by the user.
 It's called a reducer because it takes the current state and reduces it to a new state based on the Action.

 ## 🪜 Setup